 Each College and school receives an allocation of centrally-funded, graduate student assistantship lines/positions.
 Colleges and schools shall allocate positions to the departments.
 A position can only be split in half for a .25 FTE.
 Each year the colleges and schools will have an opportunity to request changes to the positions allocated based on changed qualifications of the students, changing needs of their departments, and/or other relevant reasons.

 The University recognizes the essential need to provide adequate benefits to sustain the graduate student and his/her family while the student pursues his/her studies.
 Benefit plans will be offered for fellowships and assistantships for domestic and international students who meet the eligibility requirements of the benefit plans.
-The two available plans are the State’s Uniform Group Insurance Plan administered by the Employee’s Retirement System (ERS) and the University’s Student Insurance Plan administered by UnitedHealthcare Student Resources.
+The two available plans are the Group Benefit Program (GBP) Insurance Plan administered by the Employee’s Retirement System (ERS) and the University’s Student Insurance Plan administered by UnitedHealthcare Student Resources.

 Graduate students, whether domestic or international, who are employed in a salaried capacity that requires graduate student status for at least .5 FTE are eligible to participate in this plan.
-Details regarding the program can be found at UNT Group Insurance Business Service Center.
-Employees with an FTE of .5 to .74 are eligible for part-time premium rates, while employees with an FTE of .75 or greater are eligible for full-time premium rates.
+Details regarding the program can be found at UNT Group Insurance.
+Any questions regarding the Group Benefit Program can be answered by HR benefits located here: https://hr.untsystem.edu/benefits/ .

 Student Insurance Plan (UnitedHealthcare Student Resources)